ericmcbride/wufei/README.md

 # WUFEI
 Wufei is a Rust CLI Tool for the aggregation of Kubernetes logs.
-I had a use case where I needed to write all logs to files, for debugging so I decided to write Wufei.
+This tool will write kubernetes logs for each pod to a file and also has the ability to log new pods that are spun up in the namespace as well.
+There is an informer written to let Wufei know when new pods spin up!

 Heavily inspired by https://github.com/johanhaleby/kubetail Kubetail.